jpinkenburg/ECE4960/docs/index.md

 <h1> <Center> Lab 4: Open Loop Control </Center></h1>
 <p style = "color: green; font-size: 18px;"> Part (a): Physical Robot Control </p>
 After assembling the robot, I played around with the code parameters to try and achieve open loop control over the robot.
 To start, I first modified the example MotorTest code to drive the correct motors and I had to flip some wires around to make each set of wheels turn in the same direction when the motor power was set as positive.
 To test the 'turn-on power' of the motors, I wrote a short program that incremented the motor speed and printed it to serial; the motors were turned off via serial commands as well as to not waste battery life.
-The speed that the motors started rotating was recorded and this was performed 10 times (in each trial, both motor speeds were incremented and their turn on power was noted) - see data and code below!
+The speed that the motors started rotating was recorded and this was performed 10 times (in each trial, both motor speeds were incremented and their turn on power was noted).
+This was performed in two ways: in one set of trials, I kept the wheels of the robot off the ground and recorded the turn on power for each motor.
+In another set, the robot was placed on the ground and the power at which it started moving forwards; a speed for each motor could not be determined because one set of wheels rolling forward caused the wheels on the other side to start moving and the motors no longer had to overcome the higher force of static friction.
+Check out the code and data below! <br>
 ```C
   int i=50;
   while(i<256){